 Overall health is important, too.
 Cancer patients need to fortify themselves to recover not only from the cancer, but also from the necessarily invasive treatments.
 Proper nutrition, adequate rest, and an appropriate exercise regimen are critical components in making sure you have the energy to recover fully.

 According to the Oral Cancer Foundation, patients need to be aware that oral cancer has a propensity for "developing second, primary tumors."
 That means it tends to come back.
 Vigilance is vital, as are adjustments to diet, and high-risk behavior (tobacco and alcohol use).

 Want to know more about oral cancer?
-We have lots more information on the next page.
+We have lots more information below.

 - Granick, Joel.
 "Mouth Cancer Centers & Early Detection."
 Cancer Treatment Centers of America.
 (Dec.
 11, 2011) http://www.cancercenter.com/mouth-cancer-symptoms.htm